Last updated on March 6, 2026.

 Apply Now

-Case Western Reserve University (CWRU) offers an advanced education/residency program in dental public health that consists of three different tracks to meet each individual candidate’s professional needs/goals:
+Case Western Reserve University (CWRU) offers an advanced education/residency program in dental public health that consists of three different tracks to meet each applicant’s professional needs/goals:

-During the first year of the residency program, students in the two-year fulltime program will primarily be working towards an accredited MPH degree program at the CWRU School of Medicine.
-During the second year, this cohort of students will be primarily engaged in the dental public health residency activities at the School of Dental Medicine, and they will also be completing any pending requirements towards the MPH degree.
+During the first year of the residency program, students in the two-year fulltime program will primarily be working towards a CEPH-accredited MPH program at the CWRU School of Medicine.
+During the second year, residents will primarily be engaged in the dental public health activities at the School of Dental Medicine and will also be completing any pending requirements towards their MPH degree.

-The city of Cleveland is an excellent location for health care and training of health professionals and the main contributors to these endeavors are: Cleveland Clinic, Case Western Reserve University, University Hospitals, and MetroHealth.
-The Department of Community Dentistry’s faculty members have expertise in dental public health, epidemiology, health services research, and behavioral sciences.
-Residents will have access to and be able to participate in numerous research and learning opportunities that are available at CWRU, the premier research institution in Northeast Ohio.
-The department administers an excellent service learning program to the first year dental students, the Healthy Smiles Sealant Program; dental public health residents will have the unique opportunity to participate in different experiential learning programs referred to as Cornerstone Experiences (ACE).
-The ACEs for senior dental students is a geriatric dentistry rotation in a mobile dental van.
-The dental public health residency program has excellent collaborations with the component schools/departments/ centers at CWRU, particularly with the School of Medicine’s Department of Population Health and Quantitative Health Sciences, as well as the Prevention Research Center.
+The city of Cleveland is an excellent location for health care and training of health care professionals with the main contributors to these endeavors being: Cleveland Clinic, Case Western Reserve University, University Hospitals, and MetroHealth.
+The Department of Community Dentistry’s faculty members have expertise in dental public health, epidemiology, health services research, etc. Residents will have access to and be able to participate in numerous research and learning opportunities available at CWRU, the premier research institution in Northeast Ohio.
+The department administers an excellent service learning program to the dental students, Healthy Smiles Sealant (HSS) Program.
+Dental public health residents will have the unique opportunity to participate in different experiential learning programs/Cornerstone Experiences (ACE) such as HSS.
+The ACE for the senior dental students is a geriatric dentistry rotation in a mobile dental van.
+The dental public health residency program has excellent collaborations with the component schools/departments/centers at CWRU, particularly with the School of Medicine’s Department of Population Health and Quantitative Health Sciences as well as the Prevention Research Center.

 Program Information